launchcodedev/mapper/README.md

 At the moment, the functions that this package exports have typescript types, but are not fully type safe.
 That is, we can't infer types correctly, so it's your responsibility to cast as required.
+We think it may be possible to do in the future, and won't go 1.0 without at least knowing for sure.

 ### Quick Start
 ```bash